Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Code Validation** —

-As the CSS code is completed, a code validation test is carried out by using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), which is a validator by the World Wide Web Consortium that allows checking Cascading Style Sheets, to make sure that CSS complies with the standards set by the World Wide Web Consortium.
+When the CSS code is finished, a code validation test is run using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), which is a validator by the World Wide Web Consortium that allows checking Cascading Style Sheets, to ensure that CSS meets with the standards set by the World Wide Web Consortium.

 **`base.css`, `bag.css`, `checkout.css`, `index.css`, `products.css` and `profile.css`** are tested and there are [no errors on any of CSS files](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/css-validation.png).

 > **Note**<br>
 > There are some [warnings](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/css-warnings.png) related to WebKit, which is one of [web browser rendering engines](https://stackoverflow.com/questions/3468154/what-is-webkit-and-how-is-it-related-to-css), for base.css, index.css and product.css.
-By looking at the [Stack Overflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) post and a [Code Institue Slack](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/css-webkit.png) threads, no further actions are required so decide to leave as it is
+By looking at the [Stack Overflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) post and a [Code Institue Slack](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/css-webkit.png) threads, no further actions are required so decided to leave  it alone.

 <div align="right"><a href="#testing-top">🔝</a></div>